Ultra-Low Cost Airlines

 Another ultra-low cost American airline which is the 11th-largest in the US by total number of passengers.
 With a main hub at Minneapolis-Saint Paul Airport, this airline also has focus cities as Dallas Fort Worth, Las Vegas and Portland (OR), and flying to 54 total destinations.
 This airline does not only fly to destinations in the US, however, as it flies to destinations also in Mexico, Jamaica, Costa Rica, Aruba and Belize.
 This airline was founded in 1982 and commenced operations the year after in 1983.

 This airline is reportedly Canada’s first ultra-low cost carrier, and is owned but low-cost Canadian WestJet.
 This is a relatively new airline, having only been founded in 2017 and commencing operations in 2018.
 Hubbed at Hamilton Airport and Edmonton Airport, this ULCC flies to over 15 destinations domestically in Canada, but also to North American and to the Caribbean.

-Canada Jetlines is a planned ULCC, also based in Canada.
+Canada Jetlines is a ULCC, also based in Canada.
 Although the airline has not begun operations yet, they plan to meet the market demand for ultra-low cost air travel in Canada.
-The airline was founded in 2013 but has not yet begun operations.
+The airline was founded in 2013 and only started commercial services in December 2019.

 To reap the most benefits of flying with an ultra-low cost carrier, and to ensure prices of your flights are kept down, you should try and pack as light as possible.
 Make sure to check how much baggage is included in the price of your ticket, as it varies airline to airline and some may include hand luggage whereas others will not.
 Find out the difference between personal items and hand luggage here.